 - PREP THE CRIB – I encourage either a white or neutral crib sheet, so if you don’t own one, perhaps pick up one for $10 at Target beforehand!
 Crib sheets with too much color will reflect onto baby’s face, casting a colorful shadow that’s challenging to edit out later on.
 Too much pattern on the crib sheet will also distract from your baby in the photos, so keep it pretty simple.
 You’ll thank me later for this tip!

 - GET EVERYONE FED AND HAPPY BEFORE I ARRIVE – Start feeding your baby 20 minutes prior to my arrival, diaper change, then into their outfit last.
 Be prepared to do bonus small feedings if baby gets fussy!
 If you have an older sibling in the family, set them up with a snack and maybe one of their favorite movies or activities before I arrive.
 This will keep them distracted at the beginning part of the shoot.
 It will keep the shoot relaxed and focused on baby (at least for part of the shoot!).
 Then we can welcome in the older sibling(s) after we get the shots we need of the new bundle!

 - WARM IT UP!!!- Newborns love to sleep in a warm environment so don't be afraid to crank up the heat, they will sleep better and longer so we can get all of your photos while they sleep.

 Shoot day Essentials- In Studio

-- Bring a snack and water for yourself and any pets and siblings.
+- Bring a snack for yourself and siblings.
 The photoshoot can be long and tiring.
 I do keep cold waters on hand.